Electronic Arrays 9002: Programming model

-The 9002 had 55 instructions, patterned on the Intel 4040.
-Most of these were a one-address format, in which case the instruction opcode was normally split in two, with four bits specifying the operation and the other four a register.
-For instance, the ADD instruction had the most significant bits (MSB) "06", and the four least significant bits (LSB) specified which of the registers to add to the accumulator, 0 through 7.
-The SUB also used the four MSB as "06", but the four LSBs were 8 thorough F (hexidecimal).
+The 9002 has 55 instructions, patterned on the Intel 4040.
+Most of these were a one-address format, in which case the instruction opcode was normally split in two, with five bits specifying the operation and the other three a register.
+For instance, the ADD instruction has an opcode of 0x80 (80 hexadecimal), and the three least significant bits (LSB) specify which of the registers to add to the accumulator, 0 through 7.
+Likewise the SUB opcode is 0x88, and the three LSBs specify the register.

-There were only a small number of two-byte instructions, typically for specifying an address or using an immediate value.
-For instance, LAI (opcode 0D) would load an immediate value into the accumulator, and was followed by a second byte with the 8-bit immediate value.
-LRI did the same for the other registers, with the LSBs indicating which register to use.
-Jumps and branches also used the two-byte format, supplying the address offset within a "page".
-So did IRJ and DRJ, which incremented or decremented a selected register and then jumped if it was non-zero.
-The second byte specified the jump location.
+There are only a small number of two-byte instructions, typically for specifying an address or using an immediate value.
+For instance, LAI (opcode 0D) loads an immediate value into the accumulator, and is followed by a second byte with the 8-bit immediate value.
+LRI does the same for the other registers, with the LSBs indicating which register to use.
+Jumps and branches also use the two-byte format, supplying the address offset within a "page".
+So does IRJ and DRJ, which increments or decrements a selected register and then jumps if it is non-zero.
+The second byte specifies the jump location.

-Addressing was normally accomplished in two steps, one to load the lower 8-bits of the address into one of the "general purpose" registers, and then a second to load the most significant 4-bits of the address into the "page register".
+Addressing is normally accomplished in two steps, one to load the lower 8-bits of the address into one of the "general purpose" registers, and then a second to load the most significant 4 bits of the address into the "page register".
 The introductory material uses this example: